Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Empirical Strategy

-We estimate equation \eqref{eq:CF} using the causal forest estimator \citep{Wager2018, Athey2019a}, a tree-based machine learning method designed for heterogeneous treatment effect estimation.
-The causal forest constructs an ensemble of causal trees, where each tree recursively partitions the covariate space to maximize variation in estimated treatment effects, thereby identifying subgroups with distinct responses to the treatment.
-The method employs the ``honest'' approach \citep{Athey2016}, which uses sample-splitting to avoid overfitting and ensure valid inference: one subsample determines the tree structure, while a separate subsample is used for estimation.
+We estimate equation \eqref{eq:CF} using the causal forest estimator \citep{Wager2018, Athey2019a}, a tree-based machine learning method designed for heterogeneous treatment effect estimation.\footnote{Section \ref{sec:tech} provides details on the implementation, including hyperparameter settings governing forest size, splitting rules, and sample-splitting fractions.} The causal forest constructs an ensemble of causal trees, where each tree recursively partitions the covariate space to maximize variation in estimated treatment effects, thereby identifying subgroups with distinct responses to the treatment.
+The method employs the ``honest'' approach \citep{Athey2016}, which uses sample-splitting to avoid overfitting and ensure valid inference.
 By averaging across many such trees, the causal forest produces a nonparametric estimate of the conditional average treatment effect function.\footnote{The causal forest can be interpreted as a locally weighted estimator, with weights determined by the proportion of trees in which an observation shares a leaf with the target point.
 These weights define an adaptive kernel that places greater mass on regions of the covariate space where treatment effect heterogeneity is most pronounced, unlike classical nearest-neighbor or kernel methods, which apply fixed bandwidths regardless of underlying heterogeneity.} This nonparametric approach offers a systematic way to explore treatment heterogeneity across a rich set of causal effect moderators, while capturing potentially complex and high-order interactions among them.\footnote{For examples of empirical research applying the causal forest method, see \citet{Davis2017}, \citet{Britto2022}, and \citet{Johnson2023}.}